eatenliao/DAAA/README.md

 # DAAA
-Source codes for Dip in Applied AI and Analytics
+Source codes/notes for Dip in Applied AI and Analytics Will update once complete/free.